No. 10 Squadron RAF: Vickers VC10 (1966–2005)

-Fourteen VC10 C.1s were delivered to 10 Squadron between 1966 and 1967.
+Fourteen VC10 C.1 were delivered to the squadron between 1966 and 1967.
 The C.1 was a variant of the civil 'Standard VC10' fitted with the wing and more powerful engines of the 'Super VC10'.
 The C.1 could carry 139 passengers in rear-facing seats, eight standard pallets or up to 78 medical evacuation stretchers.
 These VC10s were named after airmen who had been awarded the Victoria Cross.

 The most visible role No. 10 Squadron's VC10s played was that of VIP transport and aeromedical evacuations.
-In the VIP role the C1s flew the British Royal Family, government ministers and Prime Ministers around the world.
-Later the VC10 VIP role was phased out, VIP transport being carried out by chartered British Airways 767s and the RAF BAe 146 fleet.
-However, former Prime Minister Tony Blair reverted to the VC10 for more sensitive flights, notably during his diplomacy to Pakistan and the Middle East after the 11 September 2001 attacks.
+In the VIP role, the C1 flew the British royal family, government ministers and Prime Ministers around the world.
+Later the VC10 VIP role was phased out, with VIP transport being carried out by the RAF's BAe 146 fleet and Boeing 767 airliners chartered from British Airways.
+However, former Prime Minister Tony Blair reverted to the VC10 for more sensitive flights, notably during his diplomatic trips to Pakistan and the Middle East after the 11 September 2001 attacks.

 The rationalisation of the VC10 force led to No. 10 Squadron being disbanded on 14 October 2005, with their C.1(K) aircraft transferred to No. 101 Squadron.

 Airbus Voyager (2011–present)

-In 2011, with the closure of RAF Lyneham and the transfer of the RAF's Hercules force to Brize Norton, it was announced that No. 10 Squadron would be reformed as the first operator of the new Airbus Voyager.
+In 2011, with the closure of RAF Lyneham and the transfer of the RAF's Lockheed C-130 Hercules force to RAF Brize Norton, it was announced that No. 10 Squadron would be reformed as the first operator of the new Airbus Voyager.
 The squadron was officially reformed on 1 July 2011.
 The first Voyager (ZZ330) was delivered to Brize Norton on 5 April 2012.
-Operations began with the Voyager on 12 May 2012, with a sortie flown from RAF Brize Norton to RAF Akrotiri, Cyprus.
-The first air-to-air refuelling flight with the Voyager took place on 20 May 2013, when No. 10 Squadron refuelled Panavia Tornado GR4s.
+Operations began with the Voyager on 12 May 2012, with a sortie flown from Brize Norton to RAF Akrotiri, Cyprus.
+The first air-to-air refuelling flight with the Voyager took place on 20 May 2013, when No. 10 Squadron refuelled several Panavia Tornado GR4.

 No. 10 Squadron has helped support Operation Shader since September 2014.